RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Background

 An LSH family $\mathcal H$ for a similarity $\mathrm{Sim}$ makes near pairs collide more often than far pairs.
 Formally, $\mathcal H$ is $(S_0,cS_0,p_1,p_2)$-sensitive if for all $x,y\in\mathbb{R}^D$,

+where $p_1 > p_2$ and $c < 1$.
 Such families enable sublinear-time approximate nearest-neighbor data structures.
-A convenient sufficient condition—satisfied by SimHash and WTA \citep{Charikar2002,Yagnik2011,ChenShrivastava2018}—is that the collision probability is a monotone function of similarity, $\Pr_{h\sim\mathcal H}[h(x)=h(y)] = f(\mathrm{Sim}(x,y))$ with $f$ increasing.
+A convenient sufficient condition, satisfied by SimHash and WTA \citep{Charikar2002,Yagnik2011,ChenShrivastava2018}, is that the collision probability is a monotone function of similarity, $\Pr_{h\sim\mathcal H}[h(x)=h(y)] = f(\mathrm{Sim}(x,y))$ with $f$ increasing.